-GASB Statement No. 81 (see New Accounting Pronouncements in Notes to Financial Statements, item 2b, below) covers the recognition and measurement of irrevocable split-interest agreements for situations in which a government is a beneficiary of the agreement.
+GASB81 covers the recognition and measurement of irrevocable split-interest agreements for situations in which a government is a beneficiary of the agreement.
 In line with the Statement, deferred gifts are now recorded under "Deferred Inflows of Resources."
 Deferred inflows of resources are defined as an acquisition of net assets by the government that is applicable to a future reporting period.
 The total amount booked as deferred inflows related to these gifts include \$10.7 million for the new CRAT, \$1.4 million for existing CRUTs (previously recorded under net position), and \$76k in newly recorded irrevocable, outside split-interest agreements.

 UC Santa Barbara Foundation

 Management's Discussion and Analysis

-June 30, 2018 and 2017 (Unaudited)
+June 30, 2019 and 2018 (Unaudited)